-John Edwards, a tailor, purchased this property from Samuel Symonds in 1668 (3:81) and built this house in the same year.
+John Edwards, a tailor, purchased this property from Samuel Symonds in 1668 (3:81) and built a house at this location in the same year.
 He was one of several townspeople appointed to the office of Tithingman by the Selectmen and instructed “to inspect disorderly persons, and to present the names of single persons that live out from under family government, to enter ordinaries and inspect them, and whatever else tends to irreligion.”

 The photo above shows the first floor right room beams and fireplace.
 View more photos from this house.